uiowa/uiowa_auth/README.md

 sp_x509_certificate
 sp_private_key

-If deploying to Acquia Cloud, an easy way to do this is via https://docs.acquia.com/resource/secrets/.
+If deploying to Acquia Cloud, an easy way to do this is with a [secrets.settings.php](https://docs.acquia.com/resource/secrets/) file.
 This file is loaded automatically in an [Acquia BLT](https://docs.acquia.com/blt/) based project.

 ## Contact
 Please contact the [ITS Help Desk](https://its.uiowa.edu/contact) for any support related to this module.